pulumi/docs/content/docs/esc/development/psp.md

 - **Environment**: Define new environments and create new revisions using the normal `pulumi up` command.
 Learn more [here](/registry/packages/pulumiservice/api-docs/environment/).
 - **Environment Team Permission**: Control permissions to your environments.
 Combines with **Team** and **Environment** resources easily!
 Learn more [here](/registry/packages/pulumiservice/api-docs/teamenvironmentpermission/).
 - **Environment Revision Tag**: Add tags to your environment revision for flexible environment import and version control.
 Learn more [here](/registry/packages/pulumiservice/api-docs/environmentversiontag/).
-- **ESC Webhook**: Create webhooks to monitor or react to events on your environments, at organization level or a specific environment only.
+- **ESC Webhook**: Create webhooks to monitor or react to events on your environments.
+This can be configured for specific environments or at the organization level.
 Learn more [here](/docs/esc/webhooks).

 If you haven't used Pulumi Service Provider before, see this [installation and configuration guide](https://www.pulumi.com/registry/packages/pulumiservice/installation-configuration/).